 Companies formed before 2024 don’t need to provide information on company applicants.

-You don’t have to provide identifying information for beneficial owners who are minors.
+You don’t have to provide identifying information for beneficial owners who are U.S. citizens or minors.
 Instead, you can list the information for their parent(s) or legal guardian(s).

 When a beneficial owner is another company, the information for the owners of that company must be listed, not just the name of the comp